Private K-12 Schools NAICS 611110

 - There are 34 states with private school choice programs in early 2025, according to FutureED.
 Twelve states have passed laws allowing any student, regardless of income or need, to apply for government funding to subsidize their private, religious, or, in some cases, homeschool education.
 About 569,000 students in the eight states where such universal programs were active in 2023-24 received public subsidies for private schooling, according to FurureED.
 Students in states with active programs represented 55% of all US students attending private school with public funding in 2024, at a cost to taxpayers of about $4 billion, according to FutureEd.
 About 40% of the nation’s 50 million elementary and secondary students will be eligible for public subsidies when all current private school choice programs are active.

-- Private K-12 school industry employment has rebounded from pandemic-era lows and remained above pre-pandemic levels in early 2025, according to the US Bureau of Labor Statistics.
+- Private K-12 school industry employment has rebounded from pandemic-era lows and remained above pre-pandemic levels in mid-2025, according to the US Bureau of Labor Statistics.
 Private K-12 school revenue is forecast to grow at a 3.86% compounded annual rate from 2025 to 2029, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc. Sources of revenue for private schools include tuition, private grants, donations, fundraisers, and income from endowments.

 Industry Revenue